Manuel-3/manuel-3.github.io/src/md/lua-quickstart.md

 title: Lua Quickstart
 location: /lua-quickstart
 article: true
+description: Short introduction to the lua programming language for absolute beginners.
 ---

 This is a beginners guide to programming in Lua.
-We will only cover the absolute basics you need to know to make simple [Figura](https://www.curseforge.com/minecraft/mc-mods/figura) scripts.
-If you want to learn more about Lua check out the [Lua Documentation](https://www.lua.org/pil/1.html).
-Here is a [Table of Contents](https://www.lua.org/pil/contents.html#1).
+We will only cover the absolute basics you need to know to make simple <a href="https://www.curseforge.com/minecraft/mc-mods/figura" target="_blank" rel="noopener noreferrer">Figura</a> scripts.
+If you want to learn more about Lua check out the <a href="https://www.lua.org/pil/1.html" target="_blank" rel="noopener noreferrer">Lua Documentation</a>.
+Here is its <a href="https://www.lua.org/pil/contents.html#1" target="_blank" rel="noopener noreferrer">Table of Contents</a>.

 # How a computer reads code